Type of institution: University/Higher Education Institution

 - Public health

 Standard entry requirements

-- Or Graduate Certificate or Graduate Diploma in Health Administration
+- OR the equivalent of an Australian Graduate Certificate or Graduate Diploma in Health Administration

 This course will provide a solid foundation for graduates who wish to pursue further study in the health industry.
 A student who has completed the requirements for the Graduate Certificate in Health Administration or the Graduate Diploma in Health Administration may exit with the relevant award.

 Graduates will be well-equipped to lead and manage a range of health care services from a local, national and global perspective.
 Potential roles include health services manager, nurse unit manager, Chief Executive Officer in a health facility, leader or manager in a humanitarian or social welfare organisation or manager of a public or private health-related facility.